griquelme/tidyms/docs/quickstart.rst

 [2]_ is used.
 This algorithm detects chromatographic peaks using **samples in centroid mode** in two steps:

-1. Region Of Interest (ROI) are searched in the whole experiment.
+1. Search Region Of Interest (ROI) in the whole experiment.
 A ROI is a time window in an experiment where a m/z trace is found.
 ROIs are built connecting m/z values across scans within a given m/z tolerance.
-2. Chromatographic peaks are detected on each ROI.
-A feature table is built with several descriptors associated with each peak, such as  mean m/z, m/z standard deviation, mean rt, intensity, area and width.
+2. Find chromatographic peaks on each ROI.
+A feature table is built using several descriptors associated with each peak: mean m/z, m/z standard deviation, mean rt, intensity, area and width.

 feature detection is available through the :func:`tidyms.detect_features`